Diadochokinesia

 Diadochokinesia or diadochokinesis is the ability to make antagonistic movements in quick succession, alternately bringing a limb into opposite positions, as of flexion and extension or of pronation and supination.
 Speech-language pathology defines it as the speed necessary to stop a determined motor impulse and substitute it with its opposite.
 The relative timing of this kind of movements is also called alternate motion rates (AMR) or sequential motor rates (SMR).

-Loss of ability (dysdiadochokinesia) is characteristic of cerebellar diseases.
+Loss of this ability, called dysdiadochokinesia, is a characteristic sign of cerebellar diseases.
 Many clinical tests may be employed to test for such disturbances.